Latest Updates:Due to the rapidly changing information available on COVID-19, this page is updated frequently. The latest updates include:

 - At present, there is no vaccine or specific treatment for COVID-19 infection; care is supportive.
 CDC’s current interim recommendations are available here. opens in a new tab

 - Given the evolving nature of COVID-19 in the U.S., CDC now recommends clinicians use best judgment to make testing decisions.
-Priority for testing includes hospitalized patients with lower respiratory illness symptoms and fever; older adults; those with underlying co-morbidities/pre-existing conditions; and HCWs with symptoms.
+Priority for testing includes hospitalized patients with lower respiratory illness symptoms and fever, older adults, those with underlying co-morbidities/pre-existing conditions, and HCWs with symptoms.

 - Symptomatic patients should wear a surgical mask and be placed in a single occupancy room; the ideal location is an airborne infection isolation room.

 - Healthcare workers should adhere to standard precautions, contact precautions and use eye protection, e.g., goggles or face shield.
-CDC does not recommend the general public wear surgical face masks; masks are needed for those who are infected or suspected of being infected.

 - CDC has provided updated strategies to optimize the supply of N95 respirators opens in a new tab on Feb.
 29, in brief: